atleypnorth/albummaker/README.md

 ## Configuration

-Expects to find a YAML file called config.yml somewhere with some settings in it - will be described below
+Defaults to a file called `~/.amaker/config.yml` but provide a different one.